 Low back pain itself is a symptom of a medical condition, not a diagnosis in itself.
 The low back is a complex network of spinal muscles, nerves, bones, discs and tendons in the lumbar spine that move together interdependently.
 Keeping this system mechanically aligned and held snuggly together allows for healthy function and pain-free movement.
-When the optimal function of the low back is compromised, pain will occur.
+When the optimal function of the low back is compromised, spasms, tightness, and pressure on nerves result.
 Read more

 Osteopathic Manipulative Treatment (OMT) focuses on correcting mechanical dysfunction.
 Structural integrity allows these complex joints to function as they were designed, reducing irritation, inflammation and pain.
 Healthy function improves blood flow to nourish tissue and further reduce inflammation.
 Strain on surrounding body tissue caused by compensation is reduced preventing further complications.
 OMT addresses the root biomechanical causes of injuries and conditions to alleviate pain and restore optimal function of the body.